-Any Chesapeake shareholder who intends to submit a proposal for inclusion in the proxy materials for the 1998 annual meeting of Chesapeake shareholders must submit such proposal to the Secretary of Chesapeake by , 1998.
+Any Chesapeake shareholder who intends to submit a proposal for inclusion in the proxy materials for the 1998 annual meeting of Chesapeake shareholders should have submitted such proposal to the Secretary of Chesapeake by January 13, 1998.
 Hugoton expects to hold an annual meeting of shareholders in the second calender quarter of 1998 unless the Merger is completed prior thereto.
 Any Hugoton shareholder who intends to submit a proposal for inclusion in the proxy materials for the 1998 annual meeting of Hugoton, if any, should have submitted such proposal to the Secretary of Hugoton by December 17, 1997.